Noiredd/PEGAS/docs/issues.md

 If you get an error message - what does it say?
 If PEGAS crashes - when and how?
 If PEGAS fails to get to orbit - provide as much info as you can: `vehicle`, `controls`, `sequence` and `mission` contents, `.craft` file - anything that would allow me to reproduce your issue.
 4. If the problem requires attaching a `.craft` file, please try to strip it of as many mods as possible.
 I developed and tested PEGAS on a Realism Overhaul install with all of the necessary and many of the suggested mods, including:
 ASET Avionics
+Cryo Tanks
 Cryogenic Engines
-Cryogenic Tanks
 DMagic Orbital Science
+FASA
 Kerbal Attachment System
+KW Rocketry Rebalanced
+Near Future (most plugins)
 Procedural Fairings
 Procedural Parts
 Real Scale Boosters
+RemoteTech
+Salyut Stations
 SCANsat
+Soviet Probes
+Soviet Rockets
-Soviet Engine Pack
+Soviet Spacecraft
 TAC Life Support
+Taerobee
+Tantares
+Universal Storage II
 US Probes Pack
+US Rockets
+Ven's New Parts & Stock Part Revamp
 I *could* install some other thing, but the easier you make it for me to help you, the faster and more reliably I can do that.

 I welcome all usage questions and improvement suggestions, especially to the documentation.